-Student-driven “Passion Projects” have led the development of the Sustainability Exploratory content over the past two years, which matches student interests with curricular content from science, social studies, math, and language arts, as well as the core competencies.
+Student-driven “Passion Projects” have led the development of the Sustainability Exploratory content over the past four years, which matches student interests with curricular content from science, social studies, math, and language arts, as well as the core competencies.

 Wastebusters: Make your own Meme to reduce plastic pollution in the ocean